•9:16 AM

 Really?
 I ask silently, night after night.
 How?
 Where?
 Show me the way out.

-Wait and watch, girl
+Wait and watch, girl, she answers.

 Filled with a new, restless energy, I do as she counsels, and when I get offered a job in the Bay Area not long afterwards, I gather my courage, leave the mods behind, and go.
 I'm fairly certain they don't really notice I've gone.
 But no matter: though there are plenty more mirages and mistakes on my journey, I'm starting to get a sense of direction at last.